Winter in Provence Events Calendar 2020

 February 15 – 29, 2020: The Nice Carnaval theme changes annually.
 This year the program is called Le Roi de la Mode (King of Fashion), the floats should be a riot of colour.
 Many events are free, but for some of the extended programs, you might want seats in which case tickets are a must.

-Sundays in February – Head to the Côte Bleue town of Carry-le-Rouet for the les Oursinades festival on the seafront celebrating sea urchins and other local specialties.
+Sundays in February – Head to the Côte Bleue town of Carry-le-Rouet for the les Oursinades festival on the seafront celebrating sea urchins and other local specialities.
 Considered the “capital” of sea urchins and the festivities have taken place in Carry since the 1960s.